 Is the service caring?
 The service was caring.
-People told us that staff treated them well and we observed warm and caring interactions between staff and the people using the service.
+Good People told us that staff treated them well and we observed warm and caring interactions between staff and the people using the service.
 The people who used the service were supported, where necessary, to make choices and decisions about their care and treatment.

-Requires Improvement

-Good

-Summary of findings

 We saw that staff respected people's privacy and were aware of issues of confidentiality.
 People were able to see personal and professional visitors in private.
 Is the service responsive?

-Some aspects of the service were not responsive.
+Unannounced Comprehensive inspection 5 and 6 November 2014 Requires improvement The service was not responsive.
 Although people's needs had been assessed and care plans developed, these did not always adequately guide staff so that they could show how they meet people's needs effectively.
 There was a lack of activities and stimulation for people that was not supporting their wellbeing.
 People told us staff listened to any concerns they raised.
 The home worked with professionals from outside the home to make sure they responded appropriately to people's changing needs.
+Focused inspection 23 March 2015 The service was not responsive however improvements were being made.
+There was a lack of activities and stimulation for people.
+This did not support their emotional health and wellbeing.
 Is the service well-led?
 The service was not always well-led.

-Some improvements were required to ensure that quality assurance systems protected people against the risk of infection and safe storage of medicines.
+Requires improvement Some improvements were required to ensure that quality assurance systems protected people against the risk of infection and safe storage of medicines.
 People who lived at the home, their relatives and staff were not asked about the quality of the service provided.
 There was a registered manager employed at the home and staff were supported by management team.
 The provider worked in partnership with other professionals to make sure people received appropriate support to meet their needs.

-Requires Improvement